 Through the International Coral Reef Initiative, the Great Barrier Reef Marine Park Authority shares Australia’s expertise with our key partners from around the globe, to help ensure coral reefs are protected for this generation and generations to come.

-Through our role as Secretariat, Australia aims to continue to strengthen International Coral Reef Initiative's effectiveness as a mechanism for global and regional collaboration, and continue to build scientific capacity and innovation in reef management in the face of the many challenges coral reefs face globally.
+Challenges facing coral reefs are not unique to the Great Barrier Reef.
+In our role as Secretariat, Australia aims to continue to strengthen International Coral Reef Initiative's effectiveness as a mechanism for global and regional collaboration, and continue to build capacity and innovation in reef science and management.

 The actions of the International Coral Reef Initiative's membership have been pivotal in catalysing greater international collaboration on coral reefs and highlighting their importance to biodiversity, environmental sustainability, food security, and social and cultural well being.